 Interested in what Green Infrastructure could look like in our yards, downtowns, roads and parks?
 There's a lot of options, ranging from the super simple to downright innovative:

 Resources to get started

 Resources to DIY: View our list of resources available in your area to help with installation costs.

-Help your Community: Read our Green Infrastructure Guide for Small Cities, Towns and Rural Communities.
+Help your Community: Read our Green Infrastructure Guide for Small Cities, Towns and Rural Communities report.